hieuthi/joplin-plugin-markdown-table-sortable/README.md

 Click on the header to sort, click again to reverse the order.

-From v1.1.0 and later, the string sorting is case-insentitive and there is no option to change it back.
+From v1.1.0 and later, the string sorting is case-insensitive and there is no option to change it back.
-If you really want case-sentitive sorting you can use [v.1.0.1](https://github.com/hieuthi/joplin-plugin-markdown-table-sortable/releases/tag/v1.0.1).
+If you really want case-sensitive sorting you can use [v.1.0.1](https://github.com/hieuthi/joplin-plugin-markdown-table-sortable/releases/tag/v1.0.1).

-This plugin only change the rendered table and not the original markdown text, the ordering is reset whenever the note is updated.
+This plugin only change the rendered table and not the original markdown text, the order is reset whenever the note is updated.

 ## License
 [MIT](https://raw.githubusercontent.com/hieuthi/joplin-plugin-markdown-table-sortable/main/LICENSE)